 How to Apply for a Hard Money Loan

-Online hard money lenders generally offer a standardized application process that can be done from a safe online portal.
-You take a short pre-qualification quiz online, apply on the site, and then upload your documents on the site as well.
-This makes it a streamlined process for the borrower.
+Online hard money lenders generally offer a standardized application process.
+Most lenders offer a short pre-qualification quiz online, followed by a formal online application or a phone call to discuss the transaction.
+Be prepared to upload your documents on the site as well.
+The application is a streamlined process for the experienced borrower.

-- Funding: Longer and more in-depth process that reviews the borrower’s documents and determines the hard money loan rates, terms, costs, and gives an approval
+- Provide documentation: Formal underwriting to review the borrower’s documents and determine the hard money loan rates, terms, and loan cost.

-Hard money loans are designed to close quickly, within 10 to 15 days, so the borrower and lender will work together to turn in and review documents and order an appraisal on a tight timeline.
+Hard money loans are designed to close quickly, within 10 to 15 days.
+The borrower and lender work together to submit and review documents, as well as to order an appraisal on a tight timeline.

 - Hard Money Loan Application: Application fee of a few hundred dollars may apply